 If you or another delegate in your group starts to display symptoms of Covid-19 during your visit, you will need to call reception immediately on your meeting room phone or mobile.

-Should any delegates display symptoms of Covid-19 whilst on site we will have to cancel your event.
+To ensure the health, safety and wellbeing of our guests, visitors and staff, should any delegates display symptoms of Covid-19 whilst on site we will have to cancel your event.
 Any delegate who does not follow our safety measures may be asked to leave the site.